candyandy951/ae-awards-show-maker/README.md

 ### The Comp Settings Panel
 ![](https://i.imgur.com/0Mnxcgm.png)

 This panel is where you tell the tool the aspects of the comps you want your images to be inserted into.
-You should make these settings MATCH the settings of the embedded photo comp in your template.
+You should make these settings MATCH the settings of the placeholder photo comp in your template.

  1. **Comp Width** - This is the width that the photo comps will be created at.
 It's recommended that this match the width of the photo comp in your template.
  2. **Comp Height** - This is the height that the photo comps will be created at.
 It's recommended that this match the height of the photo comp in your template.